+151M.
+Second Year Organ.
 Continuation of pedal exercises.
 Hymn playing.
 Bach: Chorale Preludes; Preludes and Fugues; slow movements of Trio Sonatas.
-Sonatas of Mendelssohn and Rheinberger.
+Sonatas of Mendelssohn.
 Pieces suitable to the individual's ability chosen from works of Baroque, Romantic and modern masters.
 Appearance in class and student public recitals.
+A Year Course.

 160M.
-GROUP PIANO.
+Group Piano.
 A course in the simple exploration of the fundamentals of music at the keyboard for appreciation of the role of music in the education of the young child.
 Awareness of the uses of music in the school curriculum for all of the early age levels.

 (1) As required of majors in Elementary Education; special emphasis on ways in which the regular classroom teacher may contribute to the musical experiences of children and foster their musical expression as part of the everyday activities of the curriculum.
-Ability to read and play melodies in the common keys; to harmonize simple melodies using the principal chords; to improvise rhythmic patterns for the basic bodily movements as well as for free expression; to write from dictation simple melodies.
+Ability to read and play melodies in the common keys; to harmonize simple melodies using the principal of chords; to improvise rhythmic patterns for the basic bodily movements as well as for free expression; to write from dictation simple melodies.

 (2) As required of majors in Physical Education; special emphasis on playing accompaniments to singing games and dances, rhythmic interpretations of songs, stories, poems; ability to improvise on the principal chords in the rhythmic patterns of the fundamental bodily movements and of free bodily movement.
+A Year Course.